jerryfrancis-97/jerryfrancis-97.github.io/index.md

 <h3> <i class="fa fa-id-card"></i> A bit more about me </h3>

-I love reading fiction novels about science, philosophy and a bit of history, for example, the Dan Brown series, cycling early in the morning or in the evening -- which mostly depends on the mood or work, and playing online chess or solving some chess puzzles.
+I love reading fiction novels about science, philosophy and a bit of history, for example, the Dan Brown series, cycling in the evening -- which mostly depends on the mood or work, and listening to film scores like <a href="https://www.youtube.com/watch?v=gEXZmoai-OI">"Aggressive Expansion"</a>, <a href="https://www.youtube.com/watch?v=wL6jh9thk8Q">"Iron Man 3 main theme"</a>, <a href="https://www.youtube.com/watch?v=3Xqqs5bCHpY">"Love & Work"</a>, and so on ...
 </div>
 </div>